basheeraltawil/basheeraltawil/README.md

 ### > echo "let's build"

 Open to research collaboration and opportunities in robotics, SLAM, and AI.
-If a project here is useful to you, a ⭐ is appreciated — and feel free to reach out via [aibomech.github.io](https://aibomech.github.io/) or email.
+If a project here is useful to you, a ⭐ is appreciated — and feel free to reach out via [aibomech.github.io](https://aibomech.github.io/), [LinkedIn](https://www.linkedin.com/in/basheeraltawil/), or [YouTube](https://www.youtube.com/@AIBOMECH).